ucomath/ucomo/README.md

 # ucomath.github.io

-Open-source textbok project for the Department of Mathematics and Statistics at the University of Central Oklahoma.
+Open-source textbook project for the Department of Mathematics and Statistics at the University of Central Oklahoma.

 Follow links appropriate for your course: